This article was updated on December 3, 2021 based on new recommendations from the CDC.

 A few reputable sites to share when it comes to COVID include:

-Providing accurate, reliable resources can help your employees feel more confident in their ability to research health topics on their own.
-It also provides a portal for gaining more knowledge when they learn to navigate through sites outside of social media.
+Providing accurate, reliable resources can help your employees feel more confident in their ability to research health topics independently.
+It also provides a portal for gaining more knowledge when they learn to navigate sites outside of social media.
 Better yet, have a local medical doctor or researcher offer a lunch and learn event at your company.
 Not only will a presenter be able to bring facts to life in a relatable way, but it will make the topic more memorable and digestible for your team.